-On 12 November 1997, the United Nations Educational, Scientific and Cultural Organisation adopted the Declaration on the Responsibilities of the Present Generations Towards Future Generations.
-Article 1 provides for inter- and intragenerational equity by placing the responsibility on present generations to ensure 'the needs and interests of both present and future generations'.
-Although the key elements of the declaration correspond to the principle of intergenerational equity, the Declaration talks about present responsibility rather that future rights.67
+On 12 November 1997, the United Nations Educational, Scientific and Cultural Organisation adopted the Declaration on the Responsibilities of the Present Generations towards Future Generations.
+Article 1 provides for inter- and intragenerational equity by placing the responsibility on present generations to ensure "the needs and interests of both present and future generations."
+Although the key elements of the Declaration correspond to the principle of intergenerational equity, the Declaration talks about present responsibility rather than future rights67.